Full-Time MBA and MS

 STEM designation allows international students up to 36 months of optional practical training (OPT) in a STEM-eligible role

 Only 12 months of OPT is available for students with non-STEM degrees

-Simon is the only business school in the US to offer a STEM-designated MBA option regardless of a student’s specialization.
+Simon is the first business school in the US to offer a STEM-designated MBA option regardless of a student’s specialization.
 Students can specialize in any of the following areas and receive a STEM MBA: